 To raise high-yielding crops, sulfur (S) is a key element, yet many soils lack the amount needed to reach maximum potential.
 Reduced atmospheric depositions, increased yield and crop removal, and high amounts of crop residue are all reasons S deficiencies are becoming more frequent.
 Sulfur can be one of the most limiting factors in high-yielding corn and soybean production systems.
-Respectively, 10 pounds of S is removed for a 200 bu/acre corn and a 60 bu/acre soybean crop.
+Respectively, 10 pounds of S are removed for a 200 bu/acre corn and a 60 bu/acre soybean crop.
 Increases in no-till have promoted immobilization and stratification of nutrients.
 During decomposition, nutrients like nitrogen and S become temporarily unavailable as residue is broken down.

 Sulfur deficiency can impact both quality and yield of grain.
 Sulfur plays an important part in forming proteins, developing enzymes and vitamins, promoting nodule formation, producing seeds, and forming chlorophyll.
 Adequate S helps seedlings survive in cool, moist soil conditions and helps promote rapid root development during early stages of growth.